By Brian Wheeler, Editor

 In early August, Standard & Poor’s (S&P) downgraded the United States’ credit rating to AA+, one level below the top tier of AAA, knocking the U.S. out of the elite class and sending the stock market into a frenzy.

-One of those Cabinet-level agencies is the U.S. Department of Energy (DOE), where loan guarantees for nuclear power projects are expected to increase $54 billion next year.
+One of those Cabinet-level agencies facing budget cuts is the Department of Energy (DOE), where loan guarantees for nuclear power projects are expected to increase $54 billion next year.
 Could these loan guarantees for nuclear power projects be impacted by the downgrade and potential cuts to federal spending?

 A director at Standard & Poor’s Ratings Services said that financing of new nuclear projects generally requires federal support whether in the form of loan guarantees through appropriations or direct equipment financing.

-“With the federal government likely looking everywhere to make cuts, the loan guarantee program could suffer,” said Aneesh Prabhu, director at S&P, in an email to Power Engineering magazine.
+“With the federal government likely looking everywhere to make cuts, the loan guarantee program could suffer,” said Aneesh Prabhu, director at S&P, in an email.
 “I see that as the most significant headwind for new nuclear stemming from the fiscal deficits.”

 Just last year, Constellation Energy pulled out of negotiations for a $7.5 billion federal loan guarantee to build a new 1,600 MW reactor at Calvert Cliffs in Maryland with French partner EDF.
 Constellation said a required credit subsidy would force Constellation and its partner to pay the U.S. Treasury 11.6 percent, or $880 million, to obtain the loan guarantee.
 Faced with that potential expense, Constellation decided to pull out of the new-build venture.